flare-foundation/docs/docs/user/delegation/delegation-faq.md

 ## To whom should I delegate my vote power?

-For the ongoing stability of the FTSO it is highly recommended delegating to reliable price providers.
-I.e. ones that are committed to providing accurate price feeds.
+For the ongoing stability of the FTSO it is highly recommended delegating to reliable price providers, i.e., ones that are committed to providing accurate price feeds.
-One should also consider the expected reward rate each price provider can offer.
+Consider the expected reward rate each price provider can offer.

-Google for "Flare Metrics" to find lists of FTSO data providers.
+See [flaremetrics.io](https://flaremetrics.io/) for a list of FTSO data providers.

 ## How many price providers can I delegate to?